Plus98ir/DNS-Server-Config/README.md

 ```
 Then go to setting - encrypted like picture

-**(except the red line on this pics its example for you if you give valid addres you will see green line)**
+(except the red line on this pics its example for you if you give valid addres you will see green line)
+**(if you have another service in 443 becarefull dont use port 443 for doh use another port but 443 is safebut
+if you will use difrent port you your address is like this https://yourdomain.com:8443/dns-query/yourclientname )**
 ---
 <img width="625" height="856" alt="image" src="https://github.com/user-attachments/assets/a826e104-25a9-47b0-a31e-bd9dc8941ea2" />
 ---

 so now you can go in setup guid and you will see your doh and dot and quic also ip address but in this education IP not work becuse its privet mode

 ---
 <img width="819" height="787" alt="image" src="https://github.com/user-attachments/assets/5057a5a0-2bdb-48f0-b627-546a2323adb5" />
 ---